 PLP lenders are still not any more likely to fund a loan quicker than the typical 45 – 90 days that most SBA loans take.
 That’s why a company like SmartBiz is so impressive.
 For those businesses that have been operating for 2+ years, who have credit scores above 680, and who are profitable, you can often get funded in under 30 days for loans up to $350K.

-#2: Inefficient Lenders Lead to Slow Lending Decisions
+#2: Inefficient Lenders Make Slow Lending Decisions on Fast SBA Loans

 As we’ve discussed, when you apply for the vast majority of SBA loans, you’re applying with for the loan with a lender, not the SBA.
 The lender, not the SBA, controls the vast majority of the application and underwriting processes, and ultimately decides when to move forward with a loan approval.
 This means that many of the issues around funding time on SBA loans are the result of inefficient lending partners.